Large Language Model as Token Compressor and Decompressor: Methods

-\paragraph{Measuring semantic consistency.} To verify that this polysemy is \emph{structured} rather than chaotic, we measure the contextual consistency of each Z-token across its occurrences.
+\paragraph{Measuring contextual regularity.} To assess whether this reuse is non-random, we measure the contextual consistency of each Z-token across its corpus occurrences.
 Let $\mathcal{O}(z_i)=\{o_1,\dots,o_{N_i}\}$ denote the set of occurrences of $z_i$ in a corpus.
-For each occurrence $o_p$, let $\mathbf{ctx}(o_p)$ be a fixed-width window of surface text around $o_p$, and let $\mathcal{F}(\cdot)$ be a frozen semantic encoder (e.g., BERT) that maps text to an embedding and measure the similarity through $\mathbf{sim}(\cdot)$.
-The activation consistency is defined as:
+For each occurrence $o_p$, let $\mathbf{ctx}(o_p)$ be a fixed-width window of surface text around $o_p$, and let $\mathcal{F}(\cdot)$ be a frozen semantic encoder (e.g., BERT) that maps text to an embedding.
+We then define:

-On our evaluation set, the mean consistency is $0.75 \pm 0.11$, indicating that identical Z-token identities tend to appear in semantically coherent neighborhoods; the polysemy is regular and concept-driven.

-This ambiguity naturally raises the question: how to transform ambiguity into a deterministic output during decompression?
-Z-token decoding is not performed in isolation, but rather under three conditions: the complete Z sequence, autoregressive prefixes, and constraints from the base vocabulary.
-First, we input the complete sequence \(Z = (z_1, \dots, z_K)\) into the decompressor, narrowing the broad terms down to specific semantic regions through adjacent Z-labels.
-Second, each decoding step is conditioned on the generated text \(x_{<t}\); once the model generates a specific term, subsequent terms are guided towards that semantic direction, rather than irrelevant meanings.
-Finally, we restrict logits to the pre-trained vocabulary \(\mathcal{V}_{\text{base}}\), leveraging the power of LLM to ensure that abstract terms appear as frequently occurring and well-trained natural language terms, rather than arbitrary substitutions.
-These three constraints transform ambiguity into a context-dependent implementation, just as words in natural language may be ambiguous, but sentences are usually clear within their context.
+A high value of $\mathcal{C}(z_i)$ indicates that occurrences of the same Z-token tend to appear in semantically similar neighborhoods, suggesting structured reuse rather than arbitrary code assignment.
+On our evaluation set, the mean consistency is $0.75 \pm 0.11$, which supports the claim that Z-token reuse exhibits substantial contextual regularity.
+This context dependence naturally raises the question of how underspecified codes are resolved during decompression.
+Importantly, Z-token decoding is not performed in isolation.
+Instead, each output token is conditioned on three sources of information: the complete Z-sequence \(Z=(z_1,\dots,z_K)\), the autoregressive text prefix \(x_{<t}\), and the base-vocabulary constraint \(\mathcal{V}_{\text{base}}\).
+The full Z-sequence narrows broad semantic possibilities through neighboring codes; the generated prefix progressively commits the decoder to one semantic realization; and restricting logits to the pre-trained vocabulary anchors decoding in well-formed natural language.
+Together, these constraints convert underspecified latent codes into context-resolved surface outputs.